bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-We started this lecture praising constructors and saying that thanks to them we can create groups of similar objects.
+<p>We started this lecture praising constructors and saying that thanks to them we

-Unfortunately, it&apos;s not all roses.
+can create groups of similar objects.
+Unfortunately, it&apos;s not all roses.</p>

-Now we will mention dangers of constructors.
-These dangers stem from the fact that constructor functions are still functions.
-So, it&apos;s easy to confuse a constructor function and a regular function.
+<p>Now we will mention dangers of constructors.
+These dangers stem from the
+fact that constructor functions are still functions.
+So, it&apos;s easy to confuse a constructor function and a regular function.</p>

-Calling a constructor function without a new keyword and conversely calling a regular function that explicitly returns an object with a new keyword are two common mistakes.
+<p>Calling a constructor function without a new keyword and conversely calling
+a regular function that explicitly returns an object with a new keyword are two common mistakes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 107 dangers of constructors, #2 (63) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">